Suicide bombers kill dozens at Shi'ite centre in Afghan capital

 But high-profile attacks in the big cities have continued as militants have looked for other ways to make an impact and undermine confidence in security.

-The attacks have increased pressure on Ghani’s Western-backed government to improve security.
+The attacks have increased pressure on President Ashraf Ghani’s Western-backed government to improve security.
 Much of the centre of Kabul is already a fortified zone of concrete blast walls and police checkpoints, following repeated attacks on the diplomatic quarter of the city.

 But militant groups have also hit numerous targets outside the protected zone, many in the western part of the city, home to many members of the mainly Shi‘ite Hazara community.

-“This gruesome attack underscores the dangers faced by Afghan civilians,” rights group Amnesty International said in a statement from its South Asia Director, Biraj Patnaik.
+“This gruesome attack underscores the dangers faced by Afghan civilians,” rights group Amnesty International said in a statement from its South Asia director, Biraj Patnaik.
 “In one of the deadliest years on record, journalists and other civilians continue to be ruthlessly targeted by armed groups.”

-According to a report this month by media freedom group Reporters without Borders, Afghanistan is among the world’s most dangerous countries for media workers with two journalists and five media assistants killed doing their jobs in 2017, before Thursday’s attack.
+According to a report this month by media freedom group Reporters without Borders, Afghanistan is among the world’s most dangerous countries for media workers, with two journalists and five media assistants killed doing their jobs in 2017, before Thursday’s attack.

 According to Sayed Abbas Hussaini, a journalist at Afghan Voice, one reporter at the agency was killed in Thursday’s attack and two were wounded.

-Reporting by Abdul Aziz Ibrahimi; Writing by James Mackenzie; Editing by Nick Macfie, William Maclean
+Additional reporting by Ali Abdelaty and John Davison in Cairo, and Susan Heavey in Washington; Writing by James Mackenzie; Editing by William Maclean and Leslie Adler